Rabbits Against Magic by Jonathan Lemon for November 18, 2018

 8. Missing large

-hawkeyec Premium Member almost 6 years ago
+hawkeyec Premium Member about 6 years ago

 Nice.
 Some good additions from the comments, too.
 My grandfather’s name actually came from the comics.
 His given name was Oliver but nearly a hundred years ago there was a comic called Ted and Dot and his friends started calling him Ted and it stuck the rest of his life (he died over a hundred.)